-The proposed bill may have a fiscal impact to address the expanded scope of an existing offense and a new chargeable offense being enforced, adjudicated, and having penalties applied to those convicted of these offenses.
-However, given that there is no historical data on either the existing offense or the new offense or similar offenses to use as a proxy for predicting the total number of new offenses, the Fiscal Research Division cannot reasonably estimate the total additional costs that may be incurred.
+The proposed bill may have a fiscal impact to address a new chargeable offense being enforced, adjudicated, and having penalties applied to those convicted of the new offense.
+However, given that there is no historical data on this new offense or similar offenses to use as a proxy for predicting the total number of new offenses, the Fiscal Research Division cannot reasonably estimate the total additional costs that may be incurred.
 The following costs may be incurred for every one person charged and convicted of this crime:

-- Administrative Office of the Courts: \$165 per disposition - Indigent Defense Services: \$188 per disposition - Department of Public Safety (DPS) Prison Section: \$0 - DPS Community Corrections: Minimum of \$1,958
+- Administrative Office of the Courts: \$31 per disposition - Indigent Defense Services: \$167 per disposition - Department of Public Safety (DPS) No cost. - DPS Community Corrections: \$1,566 per conviction resulting in probation